-j.
+i.
 Provisions

 Liabilities for employee benefits, including annual leave, expected to be settled within 12 months of the reporting date are recognised as current provisions.
+Liabilities for long-term service benefits epxtected to be settled more than 12 months from the reporting date are recognised as non-current provisions.
 The provisions recorded are in respect of employee services provided up to the reporting date and are measured at the amounts expected to be paid when the liabilities are settled.